janaagaard75/framework-investigations/typescript-marionette-v2/README.md

         template?: any
     }

-Change the contructor in `CompositeView` to
+Change the contructor in `CompositeView`.

     constructor(options?: CompositeViewOptions<TModel>);